Journalist at the New York Times

 Rukmini Callimachi has been called “arguably the best reporter on the most important beat in the world.”
-A three-time Pulitzer Prize finalist, she covers the Islamic State for the New York Times, where she regularly speaks to the terrorists both in the encrypted chatrooms they use to communicate with each other and in jailhouse interviews conducted around the world.
+A four-time Pulitzer Prize finalist, she covers the Islamic State and al-Qaeda for the New York Times, where she regularly speaks to the terrorists both in the encrypted chatrooms they use to communicate with each other and in jailhouse interviews conducted around the world.

 She began covering terrorism in 2013, when residents of the city of Timbuktu in northern Mali led her to the buildings that had served as the headquarters of al-Qaeda's local cell.
 On the floor and in overturned cabinets, she found thousands of pages of internal al-Qaeda documents, which turned on its head the accepted understanding of the terror group.
 Far from a disorganized militia, Callimachi discovered disciplinary letters indicating that al-Qaeda’s foot soldiers were expected to turn in monthly expense reports, with receipts attached.

 Born in Communist Romania, Callimachi and her family fled the country when she was 5 years old, becoming refugees in Switzerland before immigrating to America.
 Her stepfather was arrested by the regime of dictator Nicolae Ceausescu and spent close to 10 years under house arrest, first in Bucharest and later at a remote location near the Black Sea.